KonstantinosNikopoulos/Newsletter/README.md

 # Newsletter
-Store emails for newsletter and mass email.
+Store emails for newsletter and send mass email.

 ## System Requirements
 Before starting please make sure that you have successfully installed the below technologies: